 - First appearance of an Irish system in the Top 500 (Walton, 3.14TFlops at position #204).

-- Start of first national HPC Service in the history of the Republic.
+- Start of first national HPC Service in Ireland.

 - ICHEC runs its first HPC courses (Intro to HPC and Intro to the Message Passing Interface, MPI) at the Tyndall National Institute in Cork.